 Eating when hungry is key to being healthy, including having a healthy relationship with food and a healthy body weight for you.
 Our body's are very good at telling us what foods we need to eat and when, so it pays to tune in!
 Eat when hungry and stop just before you're full. when we ignore our hunger signals, it can lead to us over-eating later, usually on foods that are easily accessible and not as nutritious, compared to eating a meal.

-Watching your portion size is a key factor in helping to prevent winter weight gain.
+If you are not sure about how much you should be eating or if you are used to ignoring your hunger signals and over-riding them with diet rules, try using portion size's or the healthy plate, as a guide.
 When it comes to what you eat, size really does matter and yes and you can have too much of a good thing.
 But what is too much and how much should you be eating?

-Rather than grabbing high fat/sugar quick fix, such as a chocolate bar or a packet of chips (which have little nutrtional value), try reaching for snacks which not only fill you up but also provides you with some vitamins and minerals.
-Foods which provide protein will help to keep you feeling fuller for longer; while foods rich in fibre will reduce how much you eat at the next meal.
+Aim for snacks that will keep you feeling satisfied and give you sustained energy until the next eating time. snacks are really mini meals, so make sure they are half fruit and vegetables with a wee bit of protein and healthy fats to keep your energy levels stable.
+Reaching for snacks which not only fill you up, but also provide you with some vitamins and minerals.
+Foods which provide protein will help to keep you feeling fuller for longer; while foods rich in fibre (like fruit and vegetables) will reduce how much you eat at the next meal.